-Before we move forward there is a pop-culture term called “Jumping the Shark” which refers to an episode of HAPPY DAYS where The Fonz literally jumped over a shark on water skis.
+Before we move forward there is a pop-culture term called “Jumping the Shark” which refers to an episode of Happy Days where The Fonz literally jumped a shark on water skis.
 The idea is that when an event so monumentally stupid occurs on a show, said show can never recover.
 The show may continue on for years after, but it will never be able to regain the quality of product it produced prior.
 It is forever tarnished.
 I want you to know this because it will come up…

-This is a show I started watching because of David Boreanaz, who played Angel on BUFFY THE VAMPIRE SLAYER and ANGEL.
+This is a show I started watching because of David Boreanaz, who starred in Buffy the Vampire Slayer and Angel.
 He is no surprise, the best character on the show.
-That’s not saying much however, since his character Booth, is simply the classic, square-jawed hero-type.
-An ex-military sniper turned FBI Anent with a heart of gold, you know, the everyman.
+That’s not saying much however since his character Booth is simply the classic, square-jawed hero type.
+An ex-military sniper turned FBI Agent with a heart of gold – you know, the everyman.
 I do give credit though, Booth is a likable enough character.
-On the show he is teamed up with a crime novelist/world’s foremost expert on Forensic Anthropology.
+On the show, he is teamed up with a crime novelist/world’s foremost expert on Forensic Anthropology.
 They catch criminals by looking at the bones of the victims.
 It’s really zany.

 Bohemian and expressive Angela ‘Pearly Gates’ Montenegro is the Jeffersonian’s resident forensic artist.
 She considers herself first and foremost an artist, and works in Brennan’s team creating facial reconstructions.
 She also invented the Angelator – a holographic device used to create 3D images of the people being reconstructed, as well as allowing replays of various scenarios of how the bones ended up in the lab.
 Although her actual qualifications are uncertain, it appears she had a minor in Psychology.
 She is adept at computer programming and uses intuition in equal measure to her artistic computer skills.

-The season closed with Booth in a coma, and the whole cast a players in his dream.
-In said dream Booth and Bones were married, that was taste for the audience that wants so badly for them to hook up.
-And the writers thought they did it, thought they had given the audience what it wanted, but still avoided killing the sexual tension between their 2 main characters.
-But even though it was just a dream, the show started to plummet in quality (just like MOONLIGHTING and THE OFFICE) which wasn’t very high to begin with, remember, they already jumped the shark.
+The season closed with Booth in a coma, and the whole cast as players in his dream.
+In said dream Booth and Bones were married, which was just a taste for the audience that wants so badly for them to hook up.
+And the writers thought they did it, thought they had given the audience what it wanted, but still avoided killing the sexual tension between their two main characters.
+Even though it was just a dream, the show started to plummet in quality (just like Moonlighting and The Office) which wasn’t very high to begin with.
+Remember, they already jumped the shark.

-As season 5 began there was something about the premier that just hit me, this show sucked.
+As season 5 began there was something about the premiere that just hit me – this show sucked!
 I had known it for a long time, but the severity of my addiction was not clear to me until that moment.
-The next week I watched again, and again terrible.
+The next week I watched again, and again – terrible.
 The bad episodes were now piling up.
 No longer was there a good one scattered in, they were all bad.
 An Amish piano player, midget wrestlers, suburbanites, it just kept getting worse.
-Finally I said I’ll give it one more.
+Finally, I said I’ll give it one more.
 If the next episode isn’t really good, I’m done.
 Because don’t get me wrong, there were good episodes.